Lucas Rodríguez (footballer, born 1997)

-Lucas Ariel Rodríguez (born 27 April 1997) is an Argentine professional footballer who plays as a winger or an attacking midfielder for Liga MX club Querétaro.
+Lucas Ariel Rodríguez (born 27 April 1997) is an Argentine professional footballer who plays as a winger or an attacking midfielder for Liga MX club Tijuana.

 Club career

 Estudiantes

 Rodríguez is a youth exponent from Estudiantes.
 On 11 July 2015, he made his first-team debut in a league game against San Martín de San Juan in a 0–0 home draw.
 He replaced Carlos Auzqui after 78 minutes.

 Loan to D.C.
 United

 On 31 December 2018, Rodríguez signed with MLS side D.C.
 United on a one-year loan.
 He scored his first goal for DC against Real Salt Lake on 16 March 2019.
 He was known to be consistent and was a usual starter.
 In his 2019 MLS regular season, he played 33 games, scored 6 goals, and contributed 3 assists.
 In Round 1 of the 2019 MLS Cup Playoffs, Rodríguez scored a stoppage time equalizer against Toronto FC to extend the game into extra time.
 D.C. would go on to lose the game 1–5, ending their 2019 season.
 After Rodríguez's loan expired, D.C. negotiated for his return, but were unable to permanently sign Rodríguez from Estudiantes.